acikgozb/tcp-ip-journey/1-ping/README.md

 This can mean two things:

 - That gateway may have been configured to not throw ICMP "TTL Exceeded" errors.
-- The returning ICMP error packets from 9th gateway may have too little TTL values that makes it not reach to our host.
+- The returning ICMP error packets from 9th gateway may have too little TTL values that makes it not reach back to our host.

 If we had the administration of that gateway, we would be able to understand the exact reason.